 Task value.
 We used the Task Value Scale from the Motivated Strategies for Learning Questionnaire (MSLQ; Pintrich et al., 1991) to measure task value generally (overall importance a student places on course-related tasks).
-The Task Value Scale has two items for attainment (e.g., "It is important for me to learn the course material in this course"), utility (e.g., "I think I will be able to use what I learn in this course in other courses") resulting in a total of six items.
+The Task Value Scale has two items for attainment (e.g., "It is important for me to learn the course material in this course"), utility (e.g., "I think I will be able to use what I learn in this course in other courses"), and intrinsic value (e.g., "I am very interested in the content area of this course") resulting in a total of six items.
 The items are averaged together to compute an overall task value score.
 This scale has been used in numerous studies and strong reliability evidence has been established ($\alpha = .9$; Duncan & McKeachie, 2005).
 We included this measure because it has been successfully used as a general measure of task value with college populations.